pabarnard/data-structures-and-algorithms-lectures/02-big-o-notation.md

 | $O(n²)$        | Quadratic        | Nested loops (e.g. bubble sort, insertion sort)                    |
 | $O(2ⁿ)$        | Exponential      | Recursive Fibonacci without memoization                            |
 | $O(n!)$        | Factorial        | Finding all arrangements of $n$ unique elements                    |

+Don't worry if some of terms (e.g. binary search, merge sort) do not make sense at this moment, as we will cover them as you progress through the material.

 To illustrate big O time complexity, here are some examples in JavaScript:
 ```js